 Australian author, Andrea Barton, works on literary agency NAC’s editorial team for nonfiction.
 She is on the lookout for memoir or fiction by people who have their own winding narrative.

 For 12 years, she experienced the exhilaration and the jarring dislocation of life as an expat spouse.
 With her husband and two sons, she lived in Lagos, Nigeria; Houston, USA; and Doha, Qatar before repatriating to Melbourne, Australia.

-Previously an electrical engineer turned career consultant, she has used her expat years to become a writer.
+Previously an electrical engineer turned career consultant, she has reinvented herself as a writer.
 Along the way, she developed a passion for ballroom and Latin dance, helped to build a school, got stuck in the sand (in a 4WD) in both the Doha and Australian deserts (not at the same time) and had a hallucinogenic experience in Peru.